 “Any man who so desires may take an oath to obey the commands of the twenty-five barons for the achievement of these ends, and to join with them in assailing us to the utmost of his power.”

 Ever since it was signed the Magna Carta has played a pivotal role in the rise of the English parliament and the Commons as a self-governing body.
+It is the British Constitution.

 It also was foundational in the establishment of the United States Constitution and every international human rights convention since then.
 The arcane and historically-specific provisions of much of the Charter does not distract from its continued ability to act as a counterweight against tyranny and arbitrary power.